 - A $1,500*/mo health, nutrition, and education voucher for children (CDA)

-- For purposes of the above, the dividing line between “child” and “adult” is the 20th birthday.
+- For purposes of these programs, the dividing line between “child” and “adult” is the 20th birthday.

 Social Security adjustments:

-- A one-time cost-of living bump to SS payments reflecting the after-tax price change caused by the introduction of the GST
+- There will be a one-time bump to SS payments to adjust for any change in the cost-of-living caused by the introduction of the GST.

 - The current gift tax exemptions are retained.

-- Givers of non-cash assets must pay GST (20%) on all unrealized capital gains except for charitable donations of appreciated assets.
+- Givers of non-cash assets must pay GST (20%) on all unrealized capital gains.

 - The estate tax is eliminated; bequests are treated as gifts.